Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Running the Gradual Ponzi Contract <a name="running-the-gradual-ponzi-contract"></a>

 Let us play with the `GradualPonzi` contract.
-First, let us create a jar that contains its bytecode.
-For that, as already shown, create for instance an Eclipse Java project `ponzi`, create folders `lib` and `dist` inside it, copy `takamaka_base.jar` and `takamaka_runtime.jar` inside `lib` and add them both to the build path.
-Create package `takamaka.tests.ponzi` and copy `GradualPonzi.java` inside it.
+Go to the `ponzi` Eclipse project and copy `GradualPonzi.java` inside package `takamaka.tests.ponzi`.
 Then export the compiled code in jar format inside `dist`, as `ponzi.jar`.